chanzuckerberg/single-cell-explorer/dev_docs/developer_guidelines.md

 ### Tips

-- You can also install/launch the server side code from npm scrips (requires python3.6 with virtualenv) with the `scripts/backend_dev` script.
+- You can also launch the server side code from npm scrips (requires python3.6 with virtualenv) with the `scripts/backend_dev` script.

 - Check out [e2e Tests](e2e_tests.md) for more details